Irish nationality law: Conflicting definition for "Irish national"

 During the period before passage of the 1935 Act, the government enacted several pieces of legislation that restricted certain types of economic activity to "Irish nationals".
 Under the Control of Manufactures Act 1932, Irish companies were required to be majority-owned by Irish nationals.
 Because legislation was not yet enacted that defined who was a national, this Act provided a separate definition: an Irish "national" was someone born within the borders of the Free State or had been domiciled there for at least five years before 1932.
+This definition continued to be used even after the 1935 Act was enacted.
 Significant portions of the Northern Irish population became treated as foreigners in commerce as a consequence of these provisions.

 This statutory definition differed based on the type of business that a particular Act was regulating.
 For agriculture and banking, a person born overseas must have been resident in the Free State for at least five years before 1933 to qualify as an Irish national.
 However, when determining the amount of stamp duty to be levied on property transactions, an Irish national was someone who had lived in the state for three years before 1947.
-This discrepancy between "Irish national" and "Irish citizen" was not resolved until legislative reform in 1956.
+These separate definitions for "Irish national" were repealed after legislative reform in 1956.